 So, don’t worry too much about the cheapest way to buy Bitcoin.
 Try to find the best place to buy Bitcoin for you.
 The first place you buy Bitcoin should be safe and easy to use.
 Coinbase is both of these things and it’s cheap.
 That’s why so many people recommend Coinbase to newbies.

 Some buyers might care more about privacy than fees.
 For these people, I would suggest using a peer-to-peer exchange like LocalBitcoins.
+Or, if you want to avoid the hassle, altogether, you could just purchase BTC via Simplex, with a credit card.
 They’re also a great way to get involved in the world of crypto.
 Remember, Bitcoin is more than just money.
 Bitcoin is a new way for people to connect with each other.

 Let me know when you’ve made your first purchase of Bitcoin.
 I’d love to hear which method you used!